clc48/-How-the-Internet-works-and-Linux/README.md

 net - Network organizations

+ca- Canada

 Websites like godaddy.com allow the public to purchase Domain names as long as they are available.
 So if you are thinking of starting your own business or a blog you could have your own Domain name!
+(This is not an ad for godaddy i swear)
 <img src="https://1.bp.blogspot.com/-_zldwgR2ebo/VL9vljXkevI/AAAAAAAAhhM/nJ-6C3RpEQU/s728/godaddy-domain-hosting-hack.png">